matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 ```

 - **Change Fail Percentage**: High [Inventory](#inventory) and [Overprocessing](#overprocessing) are correlated with higher failure rates.
 Low performers suffer a failure rate of ~40%, whereas Elite performers maintain a rate of ~5%.
 Simply put, holding [Inventory](#inventory) and relying on manual [Motion](#motion) makes you 8 times more likely to fail.
 - **Failed Deployment Recovery Time**: When [Defects](#defects) do occur, the ability to recover is defined by how much waste is in the system.
-Elite performers recover in less than one hour, while Low performers take between one week and one month.
-This 2,293 times difference highlights that waste doesn't just cause failures; it prevents recovery.
+Low performers take between one week and one month to recover from a failed deployment, while Elite performers recover in less than one hour.
+This remarkable 2,293 times faster recovery time highlights that waste doesn't just cause failures; it prevents recovery.

 #### The Multiplier